google/gvisor/pkg/sentry/vfs/g3doc/inotify.md

 in vfs.Watches.
 Each watch will belong to a different inotify instance (an instance can only have one watch on any watch target).
 The watches are stored in a map indexed by their vfs.Inotify owner’s id.
-Hard links and file descriptions to a single file will all share the same vfs.Watches.
+Hard links and file descriptions to a single file will all share the same vfs.Watches (with the exception of the gofer filesystem, described in a later section).
 Activity on the target causes its vfs.Watches to generate notifications on its watches’ inotify instances.

 ### vfs.Watch